 Place the ramekin on top of a small microwave safe plate JUST in case the blueberries boil over a little.
 Sometimes mine do, sometimes they don’t.
 Microwave on high for 30 seconds, check on it, then microwave another 30 seconds.
 You may have to adjust the time slightly for your particular microwave.
 Microwaving for 2 intervals of 30 seconds seemed to help prevent the blueberries from boiling over too much by giving them just enough time to cool down slightly.

-Wasn’t that quick and easy?
+Wasn’t that quick and easy for a fresh blueberry cobbler?
 Only 6 ingredients, a few minutes to prep, and 1 minute in the microwave for a quick and easy single serving blueberry cobbler!!!

 |One Minute Blueberry Cobbler|| || |